-Newspaper and broadcast journalists are becoming more aggressive in challenging false or misleading political claims, according to two new studies that will be released Friday (Nov.
-9) at a conference in Washington sponsored by the Annenberg Public Policy Center of the University of Pennsylvania.
+Newspaper and broadcast journalists are becoming more aggressive in challenging false or misleading political claims, according to two new studies to be released on November 9, 2007, at a conference in Washington sponsored by the Annenberg Public Policy Center of the University of Pennsylvania.

 The studies will be unveiled by FactCheck.org and the Annenberg Public Policy Center at “Pants on Fire, Political Mendacity and the Rise of Media Fact-Checkers.”

 The conference will feature five journalists at the vanguard of the fact-checking trend who will discuss why and how they go about their work.
 A separate panel of two veteran political consultants will also discuss the ramifications for political campaigns.

 Welcome: Kathleen Hall Jamieson, director, Annenberg Public Policy Center

 Report on Newspaper Trends: Justin Bank, FactCheck.org